 Best Airbnb in Hanalei: Hanalei Garden Surf Cottage

-Located in the best neighborhood in Kauai to stay in if you want to be close to everything, this cottage offers a clean, reasonably priced place to stay in the heart of Hanalei.
-It’s small but contains everything you’ll need during your stay and is only one block from the beach.
-You’ll get the entire historic building to yourself, which includes a lanai and kitchen.
+The best place to stay if you want to be close to everything, this cottage is a clean, reasonably priced place to stay in the heart of Hanalei.
+It’s small, but contains everything you’ll need during your stay and is only one block from the beach!
+You’ll get the entire historic home to yourself, which includes a lanai and kitchen.

-If you want a more upscale experience, then Princeville is one of the best places to stay in Kauai.
-It’s located adjacent to the Hanalei Beach area and offers a quieter, more luxurious experience close to all the action.
-Princeville is filled with upscale beach resorts and intricately designed community of houses and condos, so the whole area has a pleasingly elegant aesthetic.
+If you want a more upscale experience, then Princeville is the place to stay in Kauai.
+It’s adjacent to the Hanalei Beach area and offers a quieter, more luxurious experience close to all the action.
+Princeville is filled with upscale beach resorts and intricately designed community houses and condos.
+The whole area has a pleasingly elegant aesthetic.

 Things to See and Do in Princeville